mecid/mecid.github.io/_posts/2022-07-26-viewthatfits-in-swiftui.md

 ```

 As you can see in the example above, it is straightforward to use the new *ViewThatFits* view.
 But you should be careful about the order of the passed views. *ViewThatFits* uses the first view that fits the available space.
 It means that you should usually place your views from the biggest to the smallest.

+> To learn how to use the GeometryReader properly, look at my ["How to use GeometryReader without breaking SwiftUI layout"](/2020/11/04/how-to-use-geometryreader-without-breaking-swiftui-layout/) post.

 By default, the *ViewThatFits* view considers all the available space, but you can set the particular axis you need to measure.
 For example, it might be a horizontal or vertical axis.